CS4613/FlyingPlates/README.md

 ***
 # Project Features
 1. Google firebase mobile authentication for user sign-in/ signup.
-2.Material Navigation Drawer and Fragments for Home,Orders,Profile and Signout.
+2. Material Navigation Drawer and Fragments for Home,Orders,Profile and Signout.
-3.Different types of food menu using GridLayout.
+3. Different types of food menu using GridLayout.
-4.Different types of food under a menu item using material ui.
+4. Different types of food under a menu item using material ui.
-5.Details about food and add to Cart option.
+5. Details about food and add to Cart option.
-6.Promtional page for redeeming coupons.
+6. Promtional page for redeeming coupons.
-7.Payment page with braintree payment integration.
+7. Payment page with braintree payment integration.
-8.Used google firebase database to perform crud operations with data related to cart information, payment details and orders.
+8. Used google firebase database to perform crud operations with data related to cart information, payment details and orders.
-9.Place order and store the order details in Firebase.
+9. Place order and store the order details in Firebase.
-10.User will get notification after placing the order successfully 11.Display order details
+10. User will get notification after placing the order successfully
+11. Display order details
 ***
 # Development Tools &Technologies
 * Java